These six common chords are a good place to start. The first few months of chord work for a beginner are about:

 E = E G# B

-If you look at them on your fretboard diagram of note names, you’ll see some of those three notes occur more than once depending on the size of the chord.
+If you look at the chords with your fretboard diagram, you’ll see some of the triad notes occur more than once depending on the size of the chord.

 You will also notice that they occur in any order within the chord.